vjeux/GameTheory/README.md

 <img src="http://fooo.fr/~vjeux/epita/game-theory/images/pirate_2.png" />

 If the leader doesn't get at least half of the votes, he is thrown overboard and the next pirate on the list is now the leader.
-The fallen leader has to swim back to the ship and therefore will not participate to the next Prisonnier Game.
+The fallen leader has to swim back to the ship and therefore will not participate to the next Prisoner's game.

 Once a share is approved, the score of each player increases by the amount agreed upon.
-Then, a new Prisonnier game starts over.
+Then, a new Prisoner's game starts over.

 Example